luismayta/hammerspoon/docs/contributing.md

 # How To Contribute

-Contributions to Hammerspoon are welcome.
+Contributions to hammerspoon are welcome.

 ## Getting Started